Ordering and Sequencing Numbers Games

-Use 10 balls to write the numbers 1-10.
+Start with 10 balls and write the numbers 1-10.

-Ask your child to place the balls in them in order from 1-10.
+Ask your child to place the numbered balls in the cases in order from 1-10.

-Bat to 10
+Extend the Activity: Bat to 10

 So you bat an invisible ball to your child saying ‘1’, they bat it back and shout ‘2’, and so on, until you reach 10.

-Now ask your child to close their eyes while you take away one of the numbers.
+Ask your child to close their eyes while you take away one of the numbers.